-Writers of the nineteenth-century Anglosphere produced works that transcended national identity, and this literary ethnography of the Anglosphere reinforced a collective identity and historical community.
-These writers shared not just a language, but also a common view of the world, and an intuitive conviction of their ancestral relationship.
-The literary community of the nineteenth-century Anglosphere shared common myths and memories.
+Writers of the nineteenth-century Anglosphere produced works that transcended national identity, and this literary ethnography of the Anglosphere reinforced a collective identity and historical community.4 These writers shared not just a language, but also a common view of the world, and an intuitive conviction of their ancestral relationship.5 The literary community of the nineteenth-century Anglosphere shared common myths and memories.
 In the act of articulating their Anglospheric identity writers employed narrative devices that presented symbiotic literary viewpoints.
-Indeed, so many continuities and similarities between nineteenth-century literature produced by Anglo-American and British authors have been evidenced that literary historians ought to treat it as a single historical and literary entity.
-To be sure, there is nothing amiss with investing in the idea that literature, literary criticism, and literary history is paramount in the fostering of ethnic cohesion.
-I have indicated that novelists who write about matters pertaining to whiteness do, in their presentation of that concept, invent their own forms of literary whiteness.
-Moreover, I have demonstrated that the nineteenth-century boy's own story acted not simply as a mirror of its age, but as an active agent in the construction and perpetuation of a Weltanschauung in which
+Indeed, so many continuities and similarities between nineteenth-century literature produced by Anglo-American and British authors have been evidenced that literary historians ought to treat it as a single historical and literary criticism, and literary history is paramount in the fostering of ethnic cohesion.
+I have indicated that novelists who write about matters pertaining to whiteness.6 Moreover, I have demonstrated that the nineteenth-century boy's own story acted not simply as a mirror of its age, but as an active agent in the construction and perpetuation of a Weltanschauung in which